+In terms of environmental risks, we integrate physical climate risks throughout the Company, as we establish maximum limits of exposure to catastrophic events of In our business relations

+with customers or suppliers,

+we adopt integrity due

+diligence processes

+based on technical and

+transparent criteria.

-In terms of environmental risks, we integrate physical climate risks throughout the Company, as we establish maximum limits of exposure to catastrophic events of any nature, based on a Probable Maximum Loss (PML), defined by the aggregate loss from a catastrophic event, discounting the risk transfer operations entered into by the entity.
+any nature, based on a Probable Maximum Loss (PML), defined by the aggregate loss from a catastrophic event, discounting the risk transfer operations entered into by the entity.